Algorithm Design: A Fairness-Accuracy Frontier: Input Design

-This weak condition requires only that there is some individual in group $g$ for whom the decision that maximizes (expected) accuracy is different given $X$ and given $(X,X')$.
+This weak condition requires only that there is some individual in each group $g$ for whom the decision that maximizes (expected) accuracy is different given $X$ and given $(X,X')$.
 For example, if $X'$ is a test score and $X$ is high school GPA, then $X'$ is decision-relevant for group $g$ if taking the test score into consideration reverses the admission decision for at least one individual in group $g$ relative to the decision based on GPA alone.
-College entrance exams satisfy this property \citep{BerkeleySAT}.\footnote{Specifically, Section A of \citet{BerkeleySAT} finds that test scores are predictive of college success, predictive above other covariates (such as GPA), and and predictive for all demographic groups that they consider (with individuals disaggregated by factors such as parental education, family income, and racial/ethnic identity).}

-\begin{proposition} Choose arbitrary covariate vectors $X$ and $X'$. \begin{itemize} \item[(a)] If $(X,G)$ is $g$-skewed, then excluding $X'$ over $(X,G)$ uniformly worsens the frontier if and only if $X'$ is decision-relevant over $X$ for group $g'\neq g$. \item[(b)] If $(X,G)$ is group-balanced, then excluding $X'$ over $(X,G)$ uniformly worsens the frontier if and only if $X'$ is decision-relevant over $X$ for both groups. \end{itemize} \end{proposition}

-When $X'$ is decision-relevant over $X$ for the disadvantaged group, then the minimal feasible error for that group given $(X,G,X')$ is strictly lower than the minimal feasible error given $(X,G)$ only.
-So the fairness-accuracy frontier is pushed towards the origin (either downwards or towards the left), as in Panel (a) of Figure \ref{fig:UI_XRevealsG}.
-On the other hand, when $X'$ is not decision-relevant over $X$ for the disadvantaged group, then the new fairness-accuracy frontier must remain a line that overlaps with the previous frontier (see Panel (b) of Figure \ref{fig:UI_XRevealsG}), so there is some FA preference for which excluding $X'$ is at least weakly (and possibly strictly) worse.
-This yields part (a) of the result.
-Part (b) pertains to a knife-edge case: If $(X,G)$ is group-balanced then the minimal feasible error is the same for both groups.
-For a uniform worsening of the frontier to occur, access to $X'$ over $X$ must reduce the minimal feasible error for both groups.